frederik-hoeft/packet-loss/README.md

 # packet-loss
-A filter for RimWorld letter notifications
+A RimWorld mod for filtering letter notifications